Azure/iotedge/edge-bootstrap/python/README.md

       }
     }
   },
-  // Section containing Configuration of Edge Runtime Deployment and Host.
+  // Section containing Configuration of IoT Edge Runtime Deployment and Host.
   "deployment": {

     // Currently "docker" is the only deployment type supported.